Language Translation

 Addiction can begin in various ways.
 For some, it develops after a doctor prescribes a legal painkiller.
 For others, it develops after recreational use.
 Substance use disorder can also occur after someone experiences trauma.

 No matter its onset, addiction is a disease and those living with it are suffering.
 Due to stigma, many people don’t understand that overcoming substance use disorder requires more than good intentions, strong willpower, or moral principles.
-But with the right treatment and support, people can recover from this disease and go on to live happy, healthy lives.
+But with the right treatment and support, recovery is possible.

 SUBSTANCE USE DISORDER BY THE NUMBERS